 Hospitals and surgeons can use the NJR to get feedback on their performance and work on improving the outcome for their patients.
 The database can also monitor if the devices used are effective, supporting surgeons in picking the right device for the right individual.
 For example, in 2010 the NJR identified higher than expected revision (re-do surgery) rates for metal-on-metal hip implants, leading to the prompt removal of this type of implant from the market.

 People who need joint replacement surgery can also use the NJR to better inform themselves by checking information about their consultant’s practice, the hospital where their operation will be carried out, and being supported to access their own data.
+See the link to the Hospital and Surgeon Profile service below.

 What type of data is involved?